metapolator/metapolator/Coding style and substance.md

 ```
 #### Let's do inheritance
-JavaScript uses prototype based-inheritance.
+JavaScript uses prototype-based inheritance.
 This is a pattern that allows a lot of things, but also it makes some things harder to do right.
 One of the latter is a system of inheritance that behaves like a class-based inheritance system.

-The main difficulty is that in Javascript the "new" keyword does two things.
-A) it creates a new object using the .prototype property of the constructor function as prototype for the new object B) it invokes the constructor function--bound to the newly created object--which sets initial state properties.
+The main difficulty is that in Javascript the `new` keyword does two things.
+A) it creates a new object using the `.prototype` property of the constructor function as prototype for the new object B) it invokes the constructor function—bound to the newly created object—which sets initial state properties.

-This is fine when you want to create a new instance of a "class" to use right away, but it fails short when setting up a system of inheritance.
+This is fine when you want to create a new instance of a "class" to use right away, but it falls short when setting up a system of inheritance.
 In the following, the two tasks of the new keyword are replaced by:

 * *Object.create(Parent.prototype)*: does only A)
 * *Parent.call(this)*: inside of the child constructor does only B)